Ubongg/Ubongg/README.md

-## Hi there 👋
+## Want to know a Fun Fact?

 <!--
-- ⚡ Fun fact: I'm INGENIOUS
+I'm INGENIOUS
 -->